 But what do you consider as a raw material?
 Anything that goes into the manufacturing process and forms a distinct part of the end product.

-Again, there are kinds of stuff that are neither raw materials nor finished products but form a vital part of the production.
-These are generally referred to as work in progress.
-Lastly, there are finished products which you take out to the market.
+Again, there are kinds of stuff that are neither raw materials nor finished products but form a vital part of production.
+These are generally referred to as works in progress.
+Lastly, there are finished products that you take out to the market.
 Ideally, they are the primary reason why the manufacturing firm exists.

 Notwithstanding, one question is apparent whether you are a retailer or a manufacturer.
 ‘What do you include in the inventory when it comes to accounting?’
 Do you count the machines plus their accessories?
 What about the raw materials and the work in progress?